Transportation Advocacy

 When I moved here I was braced for snow and cold temps in the winter, but I did not realize how badly ski and hiker traffic impacted I-70 (thank heavens for the roundabout bus service, I can ride and not worry about driving!)
 I know this county needs tourist and visitors' spending dollars, so can more of those tax dollars be used to improve the frontage roads?
 Sure, it will mean more people from I-70 getting on and clogging them during active seasons, but we locals use them year-round.

-JayMike about 2 years ago
+JayMike almost 3 years ago

 We live on Floyd Hill, up the mountain from the middle and high schools.
 The I70 traffic (especially "mountain" traffic) impacts us frequently simply when we're trying to get home.
 One Labor Day weekend, it took me an hour to get home from WalMart.
 I appreciate that people want to go to the mountains (I do at times), but it's very frustrating that we have to sit in that traffic (e.g., on highway 40 / the frontage road).
 It's disappointing that accommodations haven't been made for locals.

-smollen about 2 years ago
+smollen almost 3 years ago

 I do not know the county person in charge of the bus system (roundabout) but I noticed today that a large bus sign was placed at the Dumont Post office in front of the gravesite that is there.
 Community members and neighbors tend to that grave site and it is a big part of our Dumont legacy and important to the Mill Creek Valley Historical Society of whom I am a member.
 Seems like in extremely poor taste and shows poor judgement whomever placed the bus sign by a gravesite when I am certain there were other locations to choose.
 The right thing to do is move the sign as soon as possible.

-Jessica over 2 years ago
+Jessica about 3 years ago

 Welcome.
 Please consider registering so you can share a story and help us advocate for you.

-Amy Saxton over 3 years ago
+Amy Saxton over 4 years ago

 Page last updated: 16 Feb 2022, 04:29 PM